 Branding projects are popular right now at Echo-Factory so we’ve been doing a lot of logo comps and taglines.
 As a copywriter, coming up with a tagline is one of the most challenging parts of my job.
 Why?
-Because a company’s tagline has to define them.
+Because a company’s tagline has to define the brand.
 It has to sum up a company in roughly seven words or less.
 Seems impossible, but it can be done.
-And, when done right, a tagline can enhance your company’s image and overall marketing.
+And, when done right, a tagline can enhance your brand’s image and overall marketing.

-So, whether you’re a new company creating an identity or an established company looking to rebrand, here are the top three things to look for in a good tagline.
+So, whether you’re a new company creating a brand identity or an established company looking to rebrand, here are the top three things to look for in a good tagline.

 #2 A good tagline advertises a benefit.
 Identify the main benefit your company offers and include it in the tagline.
 You want people to see your tagline and instantly grasp what your company can do for them that other companies can’t.
 Remember, make it about benefits, not features.
 If you’re selling jeans, highlight that the jeans make people look and feel hot (benefits), not that they’re 98% cotton (a feature).

 #3 A good tagline isn’t generic.
 You want to create a tagline that will only work for your company.
 The worst taglines are those that are so general, they could work for any company.
 For instance, let’s say your company creates light fixtures and your tagline is “Creating the best.”
 The best what?
 That tagline could be used by any company that makes a product – not helpful when you’re trying to differentiate yourself from competitors.